ichyo/ahc-rust-template/README.md

 ## How to set up

-1. Create a new repository from this template ([ref](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template))
+1. Create a new repository from this template ([ref](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)). **USE "PRIVATE" FOR ACTIVE CONTESTS**
-2. Copy `tools` to the root directory.
+2. Copy `tools` (offical tester linked from the problem page) to the root directory.
-3. Replace `CONTEST_ID` in `submit.sh`
+3. Replace `CONTEST_ID` in `submit.sh`.

 ## How to use this template